 - Having removed the above-listed components, you should now assemble your remaining extended length wires (radio, rearview extension cable, GPS, etc) into a cable.
 I strongly recommend that you include the rearview extension cable at this time because having to run it later is very time-consuming.
 The cable is about $7 or $8 and the hassle to run it now is priceless when it comes to sweat and aggravation.
 Starting at the end which will eventually have connections to the AHU, use a small zip tie about every 6 inches until the entire cable is assembled.
 I recommend cutting the excess plastic off the zip ties to make it easier to run through the car.
 Electrical tape can be substituted in place of the zip ties if you wish to do so.

 - Starting inside the cabin and using the fish tape (or heavy coat hanger wire), pull the AHU end of the cable under the carpet from the rear seating area to the shifter area.
 Pull enough of the wiring to give yourself about 8 to 12 inches of slack so that it will reach the AHU and have enough cable to spare.

 - Thread the cable from the rear seating area to the trunk.
 I found that I had to temporarily remove part of the back portion of the door seal along with a little bit of plastic trim along that area to find a spot to thread the cable through to the trunk.
 It’s not glued in and can be easily pushed or snapped back into place afterward.

 - Thread the cable to the stereo component area.

-- Disconnect the GPS Fakra connection cable from the back of the navigation unit and plug the cable into the corresponding connector of your cable that goes to the AHU.
+- Disconnect the GPS Fakra connection cable from the back of the navigation unit and plug the end that I’m holding into the corresponding connector of your cable that goes to the AHU.

 - Secure all the wires out of the way and reinstall the carrier that holds the navigation unit and the multi-CD player to the car’s chassis.